Governors

 -

 The Kingsbrook School became part of Insignis Academy Trust (IAT) in September 2022 when the school opened.
-IAT is a Buckinghamshire based multi academy trust comprising of five schools - Princes Risborough School, Sir Henry Floyd Grammar School, Sir William Ramsay School, The Kingsbrook School, The Mandeville School and Ashmead Combined School.
+IAT is a Buckinghamshire based multi academy trust comprising of six schools - Princes Risborough School, Sir Henry Floyd Grammar School, Sir William Ramsay School, The Kingsbrook School, The Mandeville School and Ashmead Combined School.
 We have 3800 students on roll and employ approximately 400 staff across the Trust.
 Insignis is Latin for “outstanding” or “remarkable” which is the ambition for all IAT schools.

 IAT Vision: To provide an exceptional educational experience for young people locally